vsbron/bronflix-2024-react/README.md

 Similar to the movie page, but with additional details:

 - Displays the series' timespan, current status, and number of episodes.
+- Ability to rate the show on a scale from 1 to 5, just like with the movies.
+- A button to watch the trailer.
+- Buttons to add or remove the show from favorites or watch lists, similar to the movie.
 - An episode guide, where users can choose a season and view episodes with overviews, air dates, and snapshot.
 - Series cast carousel featuring actors photos and their roles.
 - Crew section highlighting key contributors such as producers.